 I have been completely engulfed by, focused on and committed to the St. Matthew Passion.
-I have now completed this two-hour work that features vocal soloists, chamber choir, Jazz rhythm section, and chamber orchestra.
+I have now completed this two-hour work that features vocal soloists, chamber choir, trap drum set, and chamber orchestra.
 It is the single most rewarding, yet challenging work of my career thus far.
 I humbly believe that much like Black, Brown and Beige was to Duke Ellington, this St. Matthew Passion is the most important work of my life as an artist.

-As a composer/performer who has spent close to four decades closely working in Jazz, Classical and World Music environments I have been carefully building a language that adeptly bridges these styles of music.
-I am trying to bring all of those experiences together under the umbrella of the Passion.
-I understand the function of the Jazz Rhythm Section as well as the perspective of someone who has not only sat within chamber and symphony orchestras, but also has been a soloist in front of them.
+As a composer/performer who has spent close to four decades working in Jazz, Classical and World Music environments I have been carefully building a language that attempts to adeptly bridge these styles of music.
+I have tried to bring all of those experiences together under the umbrella of the Passion.
+I understand the function of Jazz’s sophisticated simultaneous exchange of musical ideas and emotions as well as the perspective of someone who has not only sat within chamber and symphony orchestras, but also has had the privilege of being a soloist in front of them.

 In addition to the three sacred concerts of the great Duke Ellington, the musical influences for the Passion include: Negro Spirituals; J.S.
 Bach – Saint Matthew Passion; Mary Lou Williams – Mass and Saint Martin De Porres;